seregazhuk/seregazhuk.github.io_old/_posts/2016-07-20-laravel-middleware.md

 But this middleware will perform its logic *after* the request is handled.

-## Registering middlewares
+## Registering middleware

 There are three different ways to register a middleware:

-- Global middlewares
+- Global middleware
-- Route middlewares
+- Route middleware
 - Middleware groups

-### Global Middlewares
+### Global middleware
 If your want a middleware to be run for every HTTP request to the application, list the middleware class in the `$middleware` property of the
 `app/Http/Kernel` class: